-“fire hydrant” means a fire plug or fixed pillar fire hydrant;
+fire hydrant means a fire plug or fixed pillar fire hydrant;

-“proclaimed day” means the day fixed by Proclamation for the coming into operation of the Acts Amendment (Fire Brigades Board and Fire Hydrants) Act 1951 1;
+proclaimed day means the day fixed by Proclamation for the coming into operation of the Acts Amendment (Fire Brigades Board and Fire Hydrants) Act 1951 1;

-“re-instatement” means the filling in of ground opened up and the re-instating and making good of the paving of any street broken up in the course of installing or abolishing a fire hydrant or keeping a fire hydrant in effective order.
+re-instatement means the filling in of ground opened up and the re-instating and making good of the paving of any street broken up in the course of installing or abolishing a fire hydrant or keeping a fire hydrant in effective order.

 [(2) omitted under the Reprints Act 1984 s.
 7(4)(e).]